 It was the most spectacular sunset we would have the good fortune to witness on the entire trip.
 Not even the hundreds of tourists milling about, taking selfies, could detract from the drama of the scene.
 The gracious white tower looked stunning as it reached up to the sky against the made-for-photography backdrop.

-Just like the tower’s unintended tilt, our visit to the Leaning Tower of Pisa at sunset was unintended.
+Just like the tower’s unintended tilt, visiting the Leaning Tower of Pisa at sunset was unintended.
 But it resulted in my most memorable photo from that trip.

 Mille grazie, Pisa.
 We will be back!”